Policy Regarding Mandatory Vaccination Requirements for In-person University Activities

-They must download and the complete the SeQure App daily self-assessment prior to attending University Property.
-For those without a cell phone or tablet, a web version and a document version of the assessment (PDF 200 KB) are also available.
+They must download and complete the SeQure App daily self-assessment prior to attending University Property.
+For those without a cell phone or tablet, a web version is also available.

 SeQure App results (“Cleared” or “Not Cleared”) may be verified for compliance on a “need to know” basis.